 Whether it’s a computer or PlayStation, parents often feel guilty about putting their kids in front of the screen.
 Fortunately, there are a number of benefits associated with children’s technology!
 However, in order to tap into them, you need to have rules in place for how much time the child can spend in front of the screen.
 While learning is possible, it’s important that your children’s ability to interact and be creative is not adversely impacted.

 It’s not ideal for most parents to set their kids up in front of a screen.
-Fortunately, there are a few advantages to children’s technology-based activities when it comes to computers.
+But as we’ve learned from COVID-19 virtual learning, they can be quite educational, too.
 With technology being such an everyday part of learning, having kids know the basics of computer use is important.
 It can teach them how to click on things, email, and even research information they need for assignments.
 While a computer can hone their motor skills and hand-eye coordination, it also enables them to learn on their own!
 There are many available videos on Amazon Prime, YouTube Kids, and PBS Kids that can offer your children an educational online experience.
 However, being on a computer too often can also lead to overstimulation and limit your child’s interaction with others.
 In some children, it can even lead to vision problems and developmental issues.

 Like the computer, many parents feel guilty about plugging in the PlayStation or Nintendo Switch to get a breather.
 But, fortunately, there are a few benefits to video games for children too!
 While kids can also learn the valuable skill of hand-eye coordination, devices like the Wii can actually get them moving.
 As well, since most children’s technology activities involve some element of problem-solving, they help them develop these skills.
 However, video games that feature aggressive sequences can actually create mental health issues in your children.
 Doki Doki and Tiny Brain are good for problem solving and teamwork, but avoid those displaying violence.
 And, while children can make gaming friends, they may not develop the same interactive abilities other types of play afford.